JimDesu/basis-lang/spec.md

 ### 8.7 Capture-Shadowing

-**Lambda permits capture-shadowing.** A lambda body may declare a local of the same name as a captured name; the local shadows the captured name within the body's scope, per the standard lexical-scoping rules of &sect;6.3.
+**Lambda permits capture-shadowing.** A lambda body may declare a local of the same name as a captured name; the local shadows the captured name within the body's scope, per the ordinary lexical-scoping rules (Appendix G.1, shadowing at G.10).
 The captured name is unaffected outside the body; the lambda's invocation accesses the local where the body declares one and the captured slot where it does not.

 **Fexpr forbids capture-shadowing.** A fexpr body's free-name resolution is by name against `D`'s scope; introducing a local of the same name in the fexpr body would create ambiguity at invocation, since the fexpr's body could be re-resolved against `D` (resolving to `D`'s binding) or against the body's local (resolving to the local).
 The language declines to make this choice ad hoc and forbids the configuration: a fexpr body's local introduction with the same name as any free-name reference in the body is a static error.
 The user resolves by choosing distinct names.